macro187/CsvDemo/readme.md

 Tasks
 =====

-    [x] Produce CSV data that, when processed, demonstrates the required functionality
+    [x] Produce a test CSV file containing data that, if processed, could demonstrate all required functionality

         To demonstrate REQ-04: